tdhopper/c.tdhopper.com/content/post/code-review-guidelines.md

     * Is the new code unnecessarily complex—or unnecessarily clever?

       * "Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it. " – Brian Kernighan
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it." – Brian Kernighan
     * Does the new code do all it can to avoid adding to the overall complexity of our codebase?

     * Did the author write tests for the new code?